d0vere/SwitchNet/README.md

 ### 3. Connect it to the Switch

-Connect the ESP32-S3 native USB interface to the Nintendo Switch / Switch 2.
+Connect the ESP32-S3 native USB interface to the Nintendo Switch/2 or Nintendo Switch/2 Dock.

 ### 4. Start the client